AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_unity.md

 ## Prerequisites

-In order to follow the procedure in this page, you must have:
+In order to follow the procedure in this page, you must have the following:

 - [Unity Hub](https://unity.com/download)
-- Unity Editor 2019.4.28 or higher
+- Unity Editor 2019.4.28 or later
 - Target platform:
   - iOS:
     - iOS Build Support module
-    - Xcode 9.0 or higher
+    - Xcode 9.0 or later
   - macOS:
-    - Xcode 9.0 or higher
+    - Xcode 9.0 or later
-    - macOS 10.0 or higher
+    - macOS 10.0 or later
   - Android:
     - Android 4.1 or later
     - Android Studio 3.0 or later